A little bit about me…

 I am a hard worker, who loves to learn.
 I am self motivated, dedicated and loyal.
 I pride myself on not only showing up for work, but doing it on time.

-I do drink on Sabbath, but I do not do drugs (gave it up years ago, way too many to count).
+I have quit drinking and do not do drugs (gave it up years ago, way too many to count).

 I have been self employed much of my life and have met many interesting people.